-The impact of the School’s research and teaching excellence is wide ranging beyond academia to include public, business and industry, government and primary through “third-age” education.
-It is delivered by our staff who work closely with our alumni.
-We strive to transform our research into answers for real world problems that will have a positive influence on society today and in the future.
+The impact of the School’s research and teaching excellence is wide ranging beyond academia, due to strong links and working relationships with business and industry, government, education and the public.
+Our staff, students and alumni work closely with our outreach initiatives and strive to transform our research into answers for real world problems that will have a positive influence on society today and in the future.

-- supports the teaching of Earth science in secondary schools
+- support the teaching of Earth science in secondary schools

-- provides teaching resources that are not readily available to educators
+- provide teaching resources that are not readily available to educators

-- introduces Earth science research outcomes and young researchers to pupils and teachers
+- introduce Earth science research outcomes and young researchers to pupils and teachers

-- provides a bridge between industry, HEIs, Research Councils, and schools
+- provide a bridge between industry, HEIs, Research Councils, and schools

-- highlights career opportunities in geology specifically, and Earth sciences and STEM areas more broadly
+- highlight career opportunities in geology specifically, and Earth sciences and STEM areas more broadly

 Our fundamental research aims at answering some of the most important questions in the Earth Sciences.
 However our researchers are also concerned with transforming this research into real solutions that will make an impact in the world today.
 In particular, we continue to transform our science into solutions for society, government and industry.
 On-going stories of recent success are described in our research blog, and we are always keen to hear from anyone with an interesting idea that could be linked to our research.

-Alumni make an important contribution to the success of our department through their continued interest in both research and teaching.
-Graduate success means that our alumni are located at all corners of the world in all aspects of Earth Sciences from industry to government, from academia to business.
-See how they contribute, stay in touch and benefit from long term involvement with the School.
+Alumni make an important contribution to the success of the School of Earth Sciences through their continued interest in both research and teaching.
+Graduate success means that the School’s alumni are located at all corners of the world in all aspects of Earth Sciences from industry to government, from academia to business.

-Our Alumni represent an important part of the School.
-For the past 20 years they have directly supported our field programme and in particular our undergraduate field excursions.
+For the past 20 years, the School’s alumni have generously supported our field programme and in particular the School’s undergraduate field excursions.
 Over the past few years they have also taken an increasing role as advisors to help in our continuing search for new sources of funding for research and in the placement of students into internships as part of the student’s research dissertations.

-Our position as a leading geology teaching programme with the best graduate prospects is partly due to the direct involvement of alumni.
+The School’s position as a leading Earth and Environmental Sciences teaching programme with the best graduate prospects is partly due to the direct involvement of alumni.
 The provision of internships or job opportunities and helping with graduate networking has helped make our graduates some of the most sought after in the industry.